 When an object is visible from multiple modules, identify a module that must set the value before reads can occur from any other module that can access the object, and ensure that this module is executed first.

-When concurrency, interrupts and co-routines are present, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance.
+When an object is accessed concurrenly, including by interrupts and co-routines, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance.

 Initialize each object at declaration, or immediately after subprogram execution commences and before any branches.